jarofghosts/ractive-templateify/README.md

 * `extension` - A string specifying what file extension to parse.
 Defaults to `"ract"`

+#### notes

+Previous versions supported a `justTemplate` option, but newer Ractive parsing methods only output the template so it has been removed until otherwise necessary/supported.

 ## why

 The focus of `ractive-transform` is to keep releases up-to-date with Ractive,